HorionDigital/advanced-custom-fields-front-end-editor/README.md

 It allows admins to edit text fields, textareas and wysiwyg fields from front end simillary as you would edit a google doc.

-Plugin is in early stages, code needs a bit cleaning, but it does its job and doesn't collude with other plugins.
+Plugin is in early stages, code needs a bit of cleaning, but it does its job and doesn't collude with other plugins.

 Have fun.